sf-mud-turtles-2015/intro-to-mvc/README.md

 - Developed in the 1970s by Smalltalk programmers for desktop apps
 - Has taken off in popularity as a design pattern for the web
 - Many web frameworks, including Ruby on Rails, follow the MVC pattern
-- MVC helps us seperate domain logic from user interface
+- MVC is all about separation of concerns, it helps us seperate domain logic from user interface

 ### Model
 - Describes domain logic (app rules and behavior, or business logic)